OR WAIT 15 SECS

-The study examined the relationship between damage to implant-borne prostheses and OSA.
+The study examined the relationship between OSA and damage to implant-borne prostheses.

 Both obstructive sleep apnea and sleep bruxism are linked to several health issues; however, no previous studies linked obstructive sleep apnea (OSA) to prosthetic complications.
 Now, new data demonstrate a strong correlation between OSA and complications with previously implanted oral prosthetics.